kristofzerbe/kiko.io/source/_posts/2024/SVWW-vs-Energie-Cottbus-2024-09-01.md

 After the break, the Cottbus players and fans stepped up a gear and we had to work even harder to keep them away from our goal ... until the 63rd minute ...
 Corner ...
 Goal. **1:1.** It was bound to happen and in our hearts we had to grant it to them.

-Two minutes later, we went forward again down the left flank and Greilinger allegedly fouled his opponent, who stayed down for a moment, although the referee made no move to blow his whistle.
-The ball came into the centre and Kaya, who had just come on as a substitute, scored with ease to make it **2:1**.
+Two minutes later, we went forward again down the left flank and **Fabian Greilinger** allegedly fouled his opponent, who stayed down for a moment, although the referee made no move to blow his whistle.
+The ball came into the centre and **Fatih Kaya**, who had just come on as a substitute, scored with ease to make it **2:1**.

 Being a coach is not an easy job, especially when emotions are running high after a scene like this.
 The opposing coach was immediately shown a yellow card and everyone wondered why.
 Football without emotions?
 Is that what they teach at referee school?